 The Company will identify anyone who falls into these categories and will not allow them to participate in salary sacrifice.
-If you want to opt out of this way of contributing, complete an Annual Pension Changes form by 31 March each year as salary sacrifice applies from 1 April each year.
-This form is available from your Human Resources Department or online at www.michelin-pensions.co.uk.
+If you want to opt out of this way of contributing, complete a Biannual Pension Changes form by 31 March or 30 September each year as salary sacrifice applies from 1 April and 1 October each year.
+This form is available from your Personnel Department.
 If you are not covered by the salary sacrifice arrangement, you must pay contributions directly to the Plan.
 In this situation you will still get income tax savings, but you will not benefit from the NI savings.
+If you are automatically enrolled into the Plan you will make contributions using salary sacrifice.
+If you do not want to contribute using salary sacrifice, you can contact your Personnel Department to start paying contributions directly into the Plan instead.